Layer 1 · Global guidelines

 02 · The adidas Running app

 A digital coach.
+A gateway to the community.

 The adidas Running app is a digital coach at the heart of the adidas sports and adiClub experience.
 It supports users before, during, and after each workout with personalized guidance, motivation, and meaningful performance data.